-U.S. federal, state and local income tax returns prior to 2018 are not subject to examination by any applicable tax authorities, except that tax authorities could challenge returns (only under certain circumstances) for earlier years to the extent they generated loss carry-forwards that are available for those future years.
+U.S. federal, state and local income tax returns prior to 2019 are not subject to examination by any applicable tax authorities, except that tax authorities could challenge returns (only under certain circumstances) for earlier years to the extent they generated loss carry-forwards that are available for those future years.

 The personal holding company ("PHC") rules under the Internal Revenue Code impose a 20% tax on a PHC's undistributed personal holding company income ("UPHCI"), which means, in general, taxable income subject to certain adjustments and reduced by certain distributions to shareholders.
 For a corporation to be classified as a PHC, it must satisfy two tests: (i) that more than 50% in value of its outstanding shares must be owned directly or indirectly by five or fewer individuals at any time during the second half of the year (after applying constructive ownership rules to attribute stock owned by entities to their beneficial owners and among certain family members and other related parties) (the "Ownership Test") and (ii) at least 60% of its adjusted ordinary gross income for a taxable year consists of dividends, interest, royalties, annuities and rents (the "Income Test").

-At June 30, 2022, based on available information concerning the Company's shareholder ownership, the Company did not satisfy the Ownership Test.
-However, the Company may subsequently be determined to be a PHC in 2022 or in future years.
+During the second half of 2022 through October 2022, based on available information concerning the Company's shareholder ownership, the Company did not satisfy the Ownership Test.
+However, the Company may subsequently be determined to be a PHC in 2022 or in future years if it satisfies both the Ownership Test and Income Test.
 If the Company were to become a PHC in 2022 or any future year, it would be subject to the 20% tax on its UPHCI.
 In such event, the Company may issue a special cash dividend to its shareholders in an amount equal to the UPHCI rather than incur the 20% tax.